Win Your Security Clearance Case.

 DOHA is the Department of Defense Office of Hearings and Appeals.
 DOHA is the DoD office that employs and manages the appeals process for all DoD security clearances.
 DOHA employs the security clearance judges.
 DOHA also employs the Department Counsel, who make the present the case to deny or revoke a security clearance to the security clearance judge at the hearing.

-DOD CAF is the Department of Defense Consolidated Adjudications Facility.
-DOD CAF is tasked with making the initial determination regarding a security clearance application – to grant the clearance or issue a Statement of Reasons/Notice of Intent to Deny a clearance.
-Prior to DODCAF, each military branch and DOD maintained their own CAFs.
-DODCAF was an effort to consolidate the security clearance adjudications process at Fort Meade.
-DOD CAF is responsible for reviewing security clearance applications for all military, DOD civilians, DOD contractors, and many other entities.
+DOD’s Defense Counterintelligence and Security Agency (DCSA) replaced the Department of Defense Consolidated Adjudications Facility (DOD CAF) and handles all facility and personnel security clearances.
+With regard to security clearances for personnel, it is tasked with making the initial determination regarding a security clearance application – to grant the clearance or issue a Statement of Reasons/Notice of Intent to Deny a clearance.
+Prior to DOD CAF (and now DCSA), each military branch and DOD maintained their own CAFs.
+DCSA now is responsible for reviewing security clearance applications for all military, DOD civilians, DOD contractors, and many other entities, completing background investigations, and adjudicating clearances.

 What is a Statement of Reasons?